 She considers it the cruelest kind of irony, then, that she’s now stranded in time.

-Sophia had been six, playing hide and seek, when the lights went out.
+Sophia had been six at the time, playing hide and seek, when the lights went out.

 Much like the light that suddenly swept Sophia out to sea, the darkness had descended upon them like a curtain finally set loose of its bonds.
-There was a moment, a brief flicker of one really, where her six year old self had made eye contact with her mother.
+There was a moment, a brief flicker of one really, where her six-year-old self had made eye contact with her mother.
 She was too young to understand, to even notice, really, that her mother was standing in the dead-center of the time machine’s platform.
 Her mom knew, though.
-She sent her child a soft, barely there smile when their gazes met, and that was that.
+She gave a soft, barely there smile when their gazes met, and that was that.

-The generator kicked in, and then her father’s project was humming, coming to life.
-Three magnetic rings lifted out of the ground, created a thin barrier between their trapped victim and the rest of the world.
-Sophia can still see the white light filling up the spaces between them, reaching up between each ring, consuming what little space there was and creating a cylinder of pure light in the darkness – an effective wall that has since haunted Sophia’s every nightmare.
+The generator kicked in.
+Her father’s project started humming, coming to life in seconds.
+Three magnetic rings lifted out of the ground.
+They created a thin barrier between their trapped victim and the rest of the world, a bright white light filling up the gaps between them.
+The blinding veil spread out between each ring, consuming what little space there was and creating a cylinder of pure light in the darkness – an effective wall that has since haunted Sophia’s every nightmare.

 There was no screaming or tears or pain.
 Her mother was just there, somewhere behind the light show that was playing before her daughter’s eyes.
 The rings were spinning, whirling in place in a feverish, rhythm-less dance.
-The room was filled with the sound of a million fans gaining power, reaching their peak, and then dying down, slowly, as the rings sank back into position on the floor, taking the curtain of electricity dropped with them, and when the lights came back on, her mother was nowhere to be seen.
-All the young girl knew back then was that her mom was gone and her father was saying she’d never come back.
+The room was filled with the sound of a million fans gaining power, reaching their peak, and then gradually dying as the rings sank back into position on the floor, taking the curtain of electricity with them.
+The only difference when the lights came back on was that her mother was nowhere to be seen.
+And all Sophia knew back then was that her mom was gone and her father was saying she’d never come back.

-She had always thought of death as something slow, drawn out, something she could adjust to with time.
-That’s not how it went.
+She had always thought of death as something slow, drawn out.
+Something she could adjust to with time.
+That’s not how it was.
 It was a flash.
 A bang.
 A light turning on.
 And then, off.
 One second, a person’s alive.
 The next, they’re not.
 And everyone is calling them dead, but it doesn’t feel like they’re dead.
-It feels like playing peek-a-boo with the boo part yanked away.
+It feels like playing peek-a-boo with the boo part suddenly yanked away.

-The people around Sophia had called her the daughter of a hero, of a woman who would make the unthinkable sacrifice in order to further the human race.
+The people around Sophia had called her the daughter of a hero, of a woman who would make the unthinkable sacrifice in order to further science’s progress.
 Her father had been sure to tell the world that it was on purpose.
-Most thought he meant that the couple had planned it, but his daughter knew the truth: if her mother was the hero, then that made her child the villain.
-And she lived with that for the twelve years following her mother’s passing.
+Most thought he meant that the couple had planned it.
+Sophia knew the truth.
+If her mother was the hero, then that made her the villain.
+And she lived with that for the eleven years following her mother’s passing.

 Now that she’s finally seeing for herself where her mom had gone, she feels the beginnings of a smile come over her.
 This, she thinks, is exactly what Ma had seen.
-The empty space around her starts to blur, so she looks up towards the top of her head, blinking rapidly in an effort to dry her eyes.
+The empty space around her starts to blur, so she looks up towards her forehead, blinking hard to try and dry her eyes.
 There’s no time for tears.
-The time for tears had come and gone while she had been trying to reach a shred of humanity left in her home.
+The time for them had come and gone while she’d been trying to reach a shred of humanity left in her father’s house.

 With weak hands, she lifts the metal cube she’d been sent with and looks it over for the nth time.
-It doesn’t tell her where or when she’s going, it just blinks its red light at her.
+It doesn’t tell her where or when she’s travelling to, it just blinks its red light at her.
 There’s no sound.
-No voice is trying to tell her what’s going on.
-There’s nothing but a bunch of unlabeled knobs and buttons and switches, and that one, central red light.
-She looks away from it, tries to quell the red-hot boiling sensation churning in her stomach, but all she sees is the white nothingness.
+No voice trying to tell her what’s going on.
+It’s just a bunch of unlabeled knobs and buttons and switches, and that one central red blot.
+She looks away from it, tries to quell the red-hot boiling sensation churning in her stomach, but all she sees is the whiteness around her, the nothingness.
 Her chest constricts, pupils dilating, and then she’s screaming into the void, daring it to say something back.
 Her arm lifts, draws back as her throat is scratched raw.
-The hunk of useless metal is sent flying.
+The hunk of useless metal sent flying.